unused1/IN6227_Assignment2/README.md

 # Project Title

-IN6227 Assignment2 uses a dataset downloaded from Kaggle.
-Two types of association rules algorithm - Apriori based on mlxtend python library and brute force python implementation taking reference from GitHub (https://github.com/Jaini-Bhavsar/Data-Mining), are applied and compared by analysing the time required for execution as the performance metric.
+IN6227 Assignment2 uses a dataset downloaded from Kaggle (https://www.kaggle.com/datasets/heeraldedhia/groceries-dataset/).
+Two types of association rules algorithm - Apriori based on mlxtend python library and brute force python implementation taking reference from GitHub (https://github.com/Dhruvish97/Brute-Force-Rule-Mining), are applied and compared by analysing the time required for execution as the performance metric.

 ## Table of Contents